Ashoka74/AI_Regulation/README.md

 The same than previous application but as a Django app

-The app should work by itself, you just have to provide your OpenAI API and then enter the following command in the terminal from the folder path:
+The app should work by itself, you just have to  <strong> provide your OpenAI API </strong> and then enter the following command in the terminal from the folder path:

 <h3>
 manage.py runserver